 In very rare circumstances, it may be determined that no one is at fault for the crash.
 For example, a medical emergency or poor road conditions might set off a chain reaction that simply couldn’t have been prevented.

-California's Pure Comparative Negligence Rule and Your Accident Compensation
+How California's Pure Comparative Negligence Rule Affects Accident Compensation

 There are several different possibilities for fault.
 One driver may be entirely at fault, two drivers may be equally at fault, or three or more drivers may share small percentages of fault.
 For example, even though one person makes the initial mistake that sets off a chain reaction, the other drivers who fail to react because they are speeding, tailgating, drowsy, or distracted all share responsibility for the seriousness of the collision.